toilacube/alimeKho/README.md

-# Setup the enviroment for Windows and MacOS Developer
+# Setup the enviroment for Windows, MacOS and Linux User

 ## Requirements